Chapter 7 Global and local spatial autocorrelation

 This will be important to keep in mind when considering spatial regression.
 With spatial lag in ordinary least square regression, the assumption of uncorrelated error terms is violated, because near things will have associated error terms.
 Similarly, the assumption of independent observations is also violated, as the observations are influenced by the other observations near them.
 As a result, the estimates are biased and inefficient.
 Spatial lag is suggestive of a possible diffusion process – events in one place predict an increased likelihood of similar events in neighboring places.

 So to be able to account for the spatial lag in our model, we must create a variable to account for this.
-We can do this with the lag.listw()
+For this we need our listw object, which is the object created earlier, when we generated the list with weights using row standardisation.
+We then pass this listw object into the lag.listw() function, which computes the spatial lag of a numeric vector using a listw sparse representation of a spatial weights matrix.

 #create a spatial lag variable and save it to a new column